coderolls/coderolls-blog/_posts/collections/arraylist/2021-11-27-add-element-in-arraylist.md

  * A Java program to add an element to the list.
  *
  * The add(E e) method will add an element to
- * the end of the arrayList.
+ * the end of the ArrayList.
  *
- * @author Guarav Kukade at coderolls.com
+ * @author coderolls.com
  *
  */
 public class ArrayListExample {